 What is ATM-associated hereditary cancer?

-DNA variants in the ATM gene are associated with a higher lifetime risk of certain cancers, especially breast cancer in females and pancreatic cancer, often with an earlier age of onset than the general population.
+The DNA variant c.7271T>G (p.Val2424Gly) in the ATM gene is associated with a higher lifetime risk of breast cancer in females, often with an earlier age of onset than the general population.
+1